from Tuvia Sagiv

 At the conclusion of a tour of the Temple Mount by two senior municipal officials, an official announcement was issued stating that the construction at Solomon's Stables is not in violation of the law.

-The police are prepared for the possibility that right-wing extremists
+The police are prepared for the possibility that right-wing extremists will

-that some extremists will attempt to enter the Temple Mount by force.
+will attempt to enter the Temple Mount by force.